Updated: Jul 5, 2021

 But the Leigh Family made it happen.

-In 2019, Laura worked two jobs, battled poverty while raising her three children, and paid for her daughter's college tuition all as a single mother fighting M.S, broken legs, hospital trips, juggling responsibilities, priorities, making every game she could...suffering through M.S symptoms during those games and team events...still, she was there.
+In 2019 as a single mother, Laura worked two jobs, battled poverty while raising three children, and paid for her daughter's college tuition all as she fought M.S, a duo of broken legs, hospital trips, constantly juggling responsibilities, priorities, making every game she could.
+She often suffered silently through M.S symptoms during those games and team events.......still, she was there.

 She didn't have to battle alone: